 Lavender Essential Oil

-This one is my favorite–just put a drop of lavender directly on the pimple and you’re done!
+This one is my favorite–just put a drop of lavender essential oil directly on the pimple and you’re done!
 (Only use lavender “straight” like this with adults, not kids.)
 Too bad I didn’t know about this in high school.
 The scent of lavender is soothing, and would have really helped us when were stressed out about zits.